mackey123/read-and-refer/README.md

 - Navigate easy through all devices and have all areas of website responsive.
 - To be able to view/preview the site before creating an account.
-- Have clear Registration/Log In pages.
+- Have clear Registration and Log In pages.
 - To be able to view book reviews
 - Have the ability to add their own reviews and keep a record of them.
 - To be able to edit and delete reviews posted.